HaQathon/StepIn-Freiburg/README.md

 # StepIn-Freiburg
-Helpps you to get into Freiburg - Step by Step
+Helps you feel home - step by step